Jump toUpdate content

 Object Lock provides two modes to manage object retention, Compliance and Governance.
 It allows retention settings on individual objects in addition to default retention settings for all objects within a bucket.

-- Compliance: When this mode is set, an object version cannot be overwritten or deleted by any user.
-If the Compliance mode is configured for an object, then its retention mode cannot be changed, and its retention period can’t be shortened.
+• Compliance: When this mode is set, an object version cannot be overwritten or deleted by any user.
+If the Compliance mode is configured for an object, then its retention mode cannot be changed, and its retention period cannot be shortened.
 In other words, it ensures that an object version cannot be overwritten or deleted for the duration of the retention period.

 Note: When the compliance mode is enabled, it is only possible to overwrite it or delete an object once the Object Lock expires or upon deleting your Scaleway account.

-- Governance: When this mode is set, all users can alter lock settings.
-As Scaleway currently does not handle permissions via IAM, this permission is by default for all S3 users.
+• Governance: When this mode is set, all users can alter lock settings.

 Note: The Governance mode nonetheless offers some extra protection before any alterations or deletions can be carried out.
 Indeed, an object can be permanently deleted only if: